MartaAG/Feed-reader-Udacity-project/README.md

 Simply take app.js and change it.
 For example, change the array allFeeds and see the outcome of the tests.

 ## How to run it
-Download the repository.
-Open the HTML, edit the app.js.
+1. Download zip or clone the repository.
+2. Open index.html
+3. If you want, change app.js or edit feedreader.js to write your own tests